Xbox Game Studios has a record year heading into console launch

 Microsoft Flight Simulator players have already flown 26 million times and traveled more than a billion miles, which averages out to 1,525% more than the number of real-life flights taken globally each day in 2019 and would be enough miles to circumnavigate the globe over 40,150 times.

 Minecraft Dungeons has had 6.9 million multiplayer sessions over the past two months, and nearly two-thirds of those (4.4 million) were couch co-op.
-Grounded players have squashed more than 500 million bugs, but the world has over 10 quintillion insects, so players have only exterminated 0.000000000005%.
+Grounded players have squashed more than 500 million bugs, but the world has over 10 quintillion insects in the game, so players have only exterminated 0.000000000005%.

 The games Microsoft launched this year include Battletoads, Bleeding Edge, Gears Tactics, Grounded, Halo: Combat Evolved Anniversary on PC, Halo 2 Anniversary on PC, Halo 3 on PC, Halo 3: ODST on PC, Microsoft Flight Simulator, Minecraft Dungeons, Ori and the Will of the Wisps, The Bard’s Tale Remastered, Tell Me Why, and Wasteland 3.
 And Age of Empires III Definitive Edition is launching on October 15.